composify-js/composify/packages/docs/pages/docs/use-cases/design-tools.md

-# Design Tools [that stay true to production]
+# Design Tools [A design tool that's always in sync]

-Design tools are great.
-But they often diverge from what's actually implemented.
+Design tools are great, but they have a classic problem: they drift out of sync with what's actually in production.

-With Composify, the design canvas uses the exact components from your production code, not lookalikes.
-Designers don't work with abstract components or static mockups.
-They work with the exact components used in production.
+With Composify, your design canvas *is* your production code.
+Designers don't work with static mockups or lookalike components; they build with the exact same components your users see.

 This means:

-- Zero ambiguity between design and development
+- **Zero drift** between design and development
-- Enforced consistency — if it's not in the system, it can't be used
+- **Guaranteed consistency**—if a component isn't in the system, it can't be used
-- Creative freedom within clear boundaries
+- **Creative freedom** within clear, established boundaries

-And when something new is needed?
-Designers request the component, engineers ship it, and it's instantly available in the editor.
+When a new component is needed, the workflow is simple: designers request it, engineers build and register it, and it instantly becomes available for use in the editor.

-Composify is not just another visual tool.
-It's a governed playground built on top of your actual UI stack.
-Design with the same system your users see.
+Composify isn't just another visual tool.
+It's a governed playground built on your actual UI stack.
+Stop designing with replicas. **Start designing with the real thing.**